tetsu2001/102-project/README.md

-# 🦄Causal Inference and Supervised Learning Methods on 2018 Democratic Primary Elections
+# 🦄What Makes a Winner?
+Causal Inference and Supervised Machine Learning on Trump-Era Midterm Elections
 **By Aileen Wu, Nikki Iyer, Carlos Gonzalez, and Sara Tetsu**

 _Special thanks to Dominic Liu, without whom, none of this would have been possible._